A brief background to Education in the Victorian Age

 The Committee of Council on Education was created in 1839 to oversee this grant which was increased to £30,000 and to £100,000 by 1847.

-Inspectors were appointed; clergymen for the Church of England schools, and laymen for the Nonconformists.
+Inspectors were appointed; clergymen for the Church of England ‘National’ schools, and laymen for the Nonconformist ‘British’ schools.

 Work was learned by repetition and the teacher was there as supervisor, examiner and disciplinarian.

 The system was incredibly economical with as many as 500 under one teacher.
 However its factory-like system mistook acquisition of facts for knowledge, and was not suitable to accommodate individual rates of learning.
 Consequently it was eventually recognised as inadequate and was replaced, starting in 1846, by the pupil teacher apprenticeship scheme which was to be the main source of teachers for the rest of the century.
 Pupil teachers were appointed for a five-year period at the age of 13, were paid a small salary and were coached by a certificated teacher for about an hour and a half each day, after school.
-If they completed their apprenticeship term successfully they could go on to college for a maximum of three years to qualify as certified teachers.
+They were examined annually by Government Inspectors.
+At the age of 18 they sat for a “Queen’s Scholarship” and, if successful, they could go on to a training college for a maximum of three years to qualify as certified teachers.
+The colleges, of course, were privately owned by the Church … that is, until 1870 and the passing of Forster’s Education Act.
+The latter then allowed any ‘School Board’ to set up its own publicly-financed pupil-teacher centres where intending teachers were instructed at evening classes — during the day they acted as ‘cheap labour‘ assistants at the Board’s schools !!!

-By 1857 the government grant had increased to £500,000.
-To administer this a Department of Education was set up.
+By 1857 the government grant had increased to £500,000, and to administer this a Department of Education was set up.

 Monitors did not die out completely thereafter but could be used in concert with pupil teachers.